Bhavya2806d/Shell-Scripting-Github-Project/README.md

-In list-users-github.sh
+1)In list-users-github.sh
+GitHub Repository Read Access Users Script

+Overview
+This Bash script lists all users with read access (pull permissions) to a given GitHub repository using the GitHub API.
-We will able to list the people who access to any repository in an organization.
-You need to pass two parameters- organization name followed repository name.
+We will able to list the people who access to any repository in an organization.You need to pass two parameters- organization name followed repository name.

+Prerequisites
+-GitHub Personal Access Token (PAT)-with `repo` scope.
+-Azure CLI not required- (only GitHub API).
+-jq installed- sudo apt install jq -y

+Export your GitHub username and token as environment variables: export username="your_github_username" export token="your_github_pat"

+Usage
+-Make the script executable:
+chmod +x list-users-github.sh

+Run
+./list-users-github.sh <repo_owner> <repo_name>

-In azcli-checkresources-github.sh
+2)In azcli-checkresources-github.sh

 This Bash script lists Azure resources using the Azure CLI.
 It provides:
 - A list of all Virtual Machines (VMs)